 The Commonwealth may recover grant funds if there is a breach of the grant agreement.
+International Relations Grant Program: Council for Australian-Arab Relations (CAAR) 2023-24 Grant Guidelines Page 13 of 21

 Grant Agreement

 We will send you a Grant Agreement advising that your application has been successful and providing you with an offer.
 You accept the offer by signing and returning the Grant Agreement to us.
 We consider the agreement to be executed (take effect) from the date you sign the letter.